Jump To:

 In the summer of 2023, Urban Forestry and Community Engagement staff attended summer events like Earth Day, Arbor Day, and Mud Day to connect with residents about the project.
 In August 2023, residents adjacent to planting locations received a paid-postage mailer to select the tree species or identify they would not prefer a tree, in the right-of-way.

-The community engagement efforts this year are doubled as residents adjacent to nearby planting locations will receive two mailers to make their selection by July 15.
-Yard signs, placed in the right-of-way, announcing the plantings will placed throughout the neighborhoods.
-Closer to the planting date, door hangers will be distributed to serve as a final reminder before trees are installed.
-Lastly, in-person events like the Earth Day and Mud Day are additional opportunities to connect with residents.
-Residents can expect to see mailers in June to provide feedback by July 15, 2024.
+The community engagement efforts for the third year doubled as residents adjacent to nearby planting locations received two mailers to make their selection by July 15.
+Yard signs, placed in the right-of-way, announcing the plantings were placed throughout the neighborhoods.
+Closer to the planting date, door hangers were distributed to serve as a final reminder before trees were installed.
+Lastly, in-person events like Earth Day and Mud Day provided additional opportunities to connect with residents.

 City of Raleigh Street Tree Equity Project